 Daytime sleepiness, fatigue, frequent desire for naps, morning headaches, irritability, insomnia, poor memory and concentration can lead to problems at work and within the family, however despite a busy social and work life these symptoms may not necessarily be the result of an enthusiastic lifestyle.

 OSA is estimated to affect up to 4% of the general population, with men suffering more commonly than women in the under 50s (over the age of 50 the incidence is the same for men and women).
-More shockingly, it is estimated that only 10% of people with obstructive sleep apnoea are currently receiving treatment.
-Obesity is also a risk factor, 70% of obese people have OSA, which worsens in severity as BMI increases, but other anatomical disorders o the mouth, throat and neck can also cause the condition.
+70% of people who are obese experience OSA and the condition worsens as BMI increases, but other anatomical disorders o the mouth, throat and neck can also cause the condition.

-Disrupted sleep results in poor concentration, slow thinking and poor memory during the day.
-Studies have shown that this can result in more accidents in the work place, with people suffering from OSA having a three-fold increased risk of having a car accident when compared to the general population.
-If untreated, OSA is also associated with an increased risk of a number of other medical conditions such as hypertension (high blood pressure), stroke, heart failure and cardiac rhythm abnormalities, which may lead to premature death.
+Disrupted nocturnal sleep results in poor concentration, slow thinking and poor memory during the day.
+Studies have shown that this can result in more accidents in the work- place.
+People suffering from OSA having a three-fold increased risk of having a car accident when compared to the general population.
+If untreated, OSA is also associated with an increased risk of developing other medical conditions such as hypertension (high blood pressure), stroke, heart failure and cardiac rhythm abnormalities, which may lead to premature death.

 If you think you may be suffering form sleep apnoea, contact our reception team to book an appointment with our specialist physician Dr Haider.